Green Hills Software: History

-By November 2008, it was announced that a commercialized version of Integrity 178-B will be available to be sold to the private sector by Integrity Global Security, a subsidiary of Green Hills Software.
+In November 2008, it was announced that a commercialized version of Integrity 178-B would be offered to the private sector by Integrity Global Security, a subsidiary of Green Hills Software.

 On March 27, 2012, a contract was announced between Green Hills Software and Nintendo.
 This designates MULTI as the official integrated development environment and toolchain for Nintendo and its licensed developers to program the Wii U video game console.

 On February 25, 2014, it was announced that the operating system Integrity had been chosen by Urban Aeronautics for their AirMule flying car unmanned aerial vehicle (UAV), since renamed the Tactical Robotics Cormorant.

 Selected products

 Real-time operating systems

 Integrity is a POSIX real-time operating system (RTOS).
 An Integrity variant, named Integrity-178B, was certified to Common Criteria Evaluation Assurance Level (EAL) 6+, High Robustness in November 2008.

-Micro Velosity (stylized as µ-velOSity) is a real-time microkernel for resource-constrained devices.
+Micro Velosity (stylized as μ-velOSity) is a real-time microkernel for resource-constrained devices.